-- Place squids in the Ecosystem Component category of the FMP - Prohibit directed fishing for squid - Establish a 20% maximum retention allowance (MRA) - Limit processing to fishmeal production - Retain recordkeeping and recording requirements
+- Place squids in the Ecosystem Component category of the FMP - Prohibit directed fishing for squid - Establish a 20% maximum retention allowance (MRA) - Retain recordkeeping and recording requirements - The original amendment limited processing of squids to fishmeal production; in May 2021 NMFS issued a revision to the Part 679 rule that allows "the processing and sale of squids ... as products other than fishmeal ... to help prevent waste of the incidental catch of these species"

 The new management regime was implemented in January 2019.
-Beginning with this report, squid status and catch reporting will occur in this document.
+Squid status and catch reporting now occurs in this document.